raaspify/raaspi-jee/README.md

  r3-gen-reveng.xml  under the resources dir has prefixes for the table and column names to control the code generation.
 2. Define templates for the logic as well as for the views.
 We will be using freemarker templates ie files ending with .ftl but other alternatives can be used.
 3. Define resources including javascripts, images, style sheets etc.
-4. Use maven and ant task to utilize hibernate reverse engineering process, which will take in the model definations, resources and the templates and ouput the target code language and view definitions.
+4. Use maven and ant task to utilize hibernate reverse engineering process, which will take in the model definations, resources and the templates and output the target code language and view definitions.
 We will be using java and .xhml and .xml configuration files.
 5. There is a final step to take the source and configuration files and other supporting files to create the binary meant for different run environment.
  Examples Tomee or Wildfly Appserver and postgresql or hsqldb.